carlos-lopez-glb/bootcamp/README.md

 2. The IDE to use is [IntellIJ IDEA] (https://www.jetbrains.com/es-es/idea/download/).
 Community version  is enough for Bootcamp completion.

 3. [Download](https://slack.com/downloads) and install Slack's application.
-You will receive an invitation in your email to join to Slack's workspace *glb-bootcamp-chaco* or just sign in to https://glb-bootcamp-chaco.slack.com and join the channel #general
-, please updated your profile picture with your face!
+You will receive an invitation in your email to join to Slack's workspace, please updated your profile picture with your face!

 4. Create your own [GitHub](https://github.com/) account.
 Follow this [guideline](https://help.github.com/articles/set-up-git) to setup your account.
 Also you can read further about Git in [Try Git](https://try.github.io/levels/1/challenges/1) or [Learn Git Branching](http://pcottle.github.io/learnGitBranching/)